 Tell your grown up about your favourite thing about school.
 Why do you like it?
-Make eye contact as you talk and ask your grown up abo their favourite thing about their day.
+Make eye contact as you talk and ask your grown up about their favourite thing about their day.

-Look at a collection of coins How could you describe each coin?
+How could you describe each coin?
 Is it little or big?
 Is it round or does it have lots of sides?
 What colour is it?
 Can you see any numbers on the coins?
 Ask a grown up their names.

-Practice tearing long strips of papers from an old newspaper or mag-
+Practice tearing long strips of papers from an old newspaper or magazine.

 Can you practice counting objects using numbers just like we do at dinner time!
-Maybe you can sing some number songs like 1,2,3,4,5 once I caught a fish alive.
+Maube you can sing some number songs like 1,2,3,4,5 once I caught a fish alive.